Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

 .. raw:: html

    <details>
-   <summary>What platform and OS are compatible with VVAS?</summary>
+   <summary>What platforms and OS are compatible with VVAS?</summary>

-VVAS is tested on PetaLinux for embedded platforms.
+VVAS is tested on PetaLinux for embedded platforms and UBUntu 20.04 for PCIe based platforms.
 For more information about supported platforms, refer to :doc:`Platforms And Applications <Embedded/platforms_and_applications>`.

 .. raw:: html